hemande/RDS-Cert-Check/README.md

 - Does not paginate list, max is 100 per region
 - Does not accept custom profile as input
 - Does not apply changes
+- Requires aws cli installed
-- Requires ec2:DescribeRegions and rds:DescribeDBInstances permissions
+- IAM Permissions ec2:DescribeRegions and rds:DescribeDBInstances permissions